 Making it too long

-Just like your CV needs to be under two pages long, your CV should also have a limit.
-Ideally, your cover letter should be no longer than half a page.
+Just like your CV needs to be under two pages long, your cover letter should also have a limit.
+Ideally, your cover letter should be no longer than a page.
 Remember, your cover letter should not be a repetition of your CV, nor should it be full of comprehensive details.
 Instead, your cover letter should briefly highly your skills and achievements and why you’re a perfect fit for the role.

 Keep it short and sweet and focus on making sure it entices the reader to open your CV.